 Make sure to read the SOP, SDS, safe work practices, spill control methods, and emergency procedures before starting any work with Hydrofluoric Acid.
 Always work inside a functioning chemical fume hood.
-Before conducting work in a chemical fume hood, always check the fume hood is certified for the current year and is working correctly.
-Perform manipulations involving even small quantities of diluted HF solutions inside the hood.
+Before conducting work in a chemical fume hood, always check the fume hood is certified for the current year and is working properly.
+Manipulation involving even small quantities of diluted HF solutions must be performed inside the hood.
 Keep the acid deep inside the fume hood and as far away as possible from the user.